yan-soon/tp/docs/DeveloperGuide.md

 ![DeleteSequenceDiagram](images/DeleteSequenceDiagram.png)

 ### Find feature
-GradPad allows users to find a specific module or a group of module with common tags or sequence of characters.
+GradPad allows users to find a specific module or a group of modules with common tags or sequence of characters.
 This feature is especially useful if there is a long list of modules currently in GradPad and users want to avoid the hassle of scrolling through the entire list to look for specific module(s).